beasteers/starstar/README.md

    - We would just need a reliable docstring parser and it would probably be something that we'd want enabled lazily
  - tracing pos args?
 After some thought - this seems troublesome because I'm not sure how we'd deal with name conflicts between kwargs.
  - function signature to config yaml binding? (dump function defaults to config file, load function defaults from config file)
+ - `traceto` allow skipping?
+ - have a more concrete plan around keyword name collisions.